 Trader Reputation & Faction Alignment

-Your ship has two separate scores that affect how ports treat you.
+Your ship has two separate scores that affect how the galaxy treats you.

 Trader Reputation (0–100): This is whether merchants trust you as a trader.
 Hurt traders and your score drops.
 Ports everywhere charge you more while it’s low.
-It slowly heals on its own over time.
+It drifts back toward neutral on its own over time — in both directions.

 Faction Alignment (−1000 to +1000): This is whether the Federation or the Pirates consider you an ally or an enemy.
-It only matters at ports those factions own.
-Beat up Federation patrols and Federation ports will rip you off.
-Fly Federation-friendly and you get discounts there instead.
+It moves prices at faction-owned ports, and it gates access galaxy-wide — starport docking, contraband scans, planet claims, and more.

 The short version: Trader Rep follows you everywhere.
-Faction Alignment only kicks in at faction-owned docks.
+Faction Alignment sets your prices at faction docks and decides which doors are open to you at all.

 Trader Reputation